FelixVaughan/CovidCove/README.md

 - **Docker** – Containerization with Docker ensures a consistent environment, enhancing the deployment process and facilitating scalability.
 - **Nginx** – Utilizing Nginx to manage HTTP traffic and ensure optimal performance, security, and scalability.

-## Getting Started

-To get this project up and running locally, you'll need to have the following installed:

-- Python
-- Docker
-- Nginx

-_Follow the detailed setup guidelines in the INSTALLATION.md file to set up your development environment._

-## Contribution

-We welcome contributions from the developer community.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgements

 - [Johns Hopkins University](https://coronavirus.jhu.edu/) for providing reliable and timely data to power this project.
 - The global community of healthcare workers and organizations working tirelessly to manage and contain the COVID-19 pandemic.

-_For further information and support, please refer to our [FAQ section](./FAQ.md) or reach out to us through our [contact page](./CONTACT.md)._